RezaPurut/dns-zone-checker/README.md

---bastion-key string       SSH private key path for bastion server --bastion-user string      Username to connect to bastion server --bastion-pass string      Password for the user to connect to bastion server --bastion-port string      Port to connect to bastion server --target-user string       Username to connect to target server --target-pass string       Password for the target-user to connect to target server.
+--bastion-key string       SSH private key path for bastion server --bastion-user string      Username to connect to bastion server --bastion-pass string      Password for the user to connect to bastion server --bastion-port string      SSH port to connect to bastion server --target-user string       Username to connect to target server --target-pass string       Password for the target-user to connect to target server.
 Can provide multiple values
                            separated by comma (eg. "password,pass,abc").
-It will try each of the provided password to connect to the target server
+It will try each of the provided password to connect to the target server --target-port string       SSH port for target server.
+Can provide multiple values separated by comma (eg. "22,2222") --single-zone string       Use this to only check one zone file
 ```